kmaterna/CRE_code/README.md

 5. Run Stage2:
-    Run python Stage2_code/drive_comparison.py from your experiment directory that contains the data directories.
+Run python Stage2_code/drive_comparison.py **from your experiment directory** that contains the data directories.
 Stage2 will create a new folder called Stage2_results or similar.
 Inside, CREs_by_station will be created and rewritten.
 A new directory for each criterion is made.

+6. Update your background catalog for detailed plots.
+For Mendocino, see "hypodd_raw_2_txyzm.py" in mapping data folder

 WHAT WILL BE CREATED: